Chrisjorgen/Commands-For-Video-V2/README.md

     }
 }
 ```
-ARK Survival Evolved:
+### ARK Survival Evolved:
-#### 6.2 Setup New Ingress Rules for New Ports inn Oracel Cloud and Configure Caddy and UFW/Iptables to use them:
+#### 7.1 Setup New Ingress Rules for New Ports inn Oracel Cloud and Configure Caddy and UFW/Iptables to use them:

+#### 7.2 Download and Add new eggs

+Current github repository for eggs: [https://github.com/pelican-eggs](https://github.com/pelican-eggs)

 ```bash
 ufw allow 7777 && ufw allow 7778 && ufw allow 27015 && ufw allow 27020